Sacroiliac joint: Function

 The sacroiliac joints like all spinal joints (except the atlanto-axial) are bicondylar joints, meaning that movement of one side corresponds to a correlative movement of the other side.

 Clinical significance

 Inflammation and dysfunction

 Sacroiliitis refers to inflammation of one or both sacroiliac joints, and is one cause of low back pain.
-With sacroiliitis, the individual may experience pain in the low back, buttock or thigh, depending on the amount of inflammation.
+With sacroiliitis, the individual may experience pain in the low back, buttock or thigh.

 Common mechanical problems of the sacroiliac joint are often called sacroiliac joint dysfunction (also termed SI joint dysfunction; SIJD).
 Sacroiliac joint dysfunction generally refers to pain in the sacroiliac joint region that is caused by abnormal motion in the sacroiliac joint—either too much or too little motion.
 It typically results in inflammation of the SI joint, or sacroiliitis.

 Signs and symptoms

 The following are signs and symptoms that may be associated with an SI joint (SIJ) problem: